CarbonPackages/Carbon.Plausible/README.md

 ## Introduction

 [Plausible] is a lightweight and open-source website analytics tool.
-It doesn’t use cookies and is fully compliant with GDPR, CCPA, and PECR.
+It doesn't use cookies and is fully compliant with GDPR, CCPA, and PECR.
 This plugin is meant to remove all friction from adding the [Plausible Analytics tracking script code] to your Neos site.
 All you need to do is define your [Plausible domain] in your Neos [`Settings.yaml`] file.

 ## Features